nheske/TexasHoldemSolverJava/README.md

 However if you intend to modify this project, recompiling is required.
 TexasHoldemSolverJava is a IDEA project, an IDEA environment is required to compile the release package, if you want to compile the release package, please follow the following instruction：
 1. install IntellIJ IDEA
 2. download TexasHoldemSolverJava from github and load to IntellIJ IDEA
-3. press build -> build project to compile the projet from source
+3. press build -> build project to compile the project from source
 4. press build -> build artifacts -> all artifacts -> build to generate the release package
 5. the release package can be found in the ```out``` folder in project root

 ## benchmarks

-The speed compair with piosolver listed below, turn and river's speed is comparable with piosolver , flop is much slower due to game tree and lack of optimization.
+The speed compares with piosolver listed below, turn and river's speed is comparable with piosolver , flop is much slower due to game tree and lack of optimization.

 |                       | flop sample | turn sample | river sample |
 | --------------------- | ----------- | ----------- | ------------ |